FAQs

 Next, I typically perform a movement assessment, examining range of motion and strength throughout the spine, hips and abdominals as relevant to your concerns.

 Lastly and if appropriate, a formal pelvic floor exam is the last step in the evaluation.
 I always provide my patients with options as I want you to feel as comfortable as possible during your session.
-A pelvic floor exam includes evaluation of the tissues of the vulva, assessing the first layer of pelvic floor muscles externally, and observing the movement of the pelvic floor.
+A pelvic floor exam includes evaluation of the tissues of the vulva, and anal region, assessing the first layer of pelvic floor muscles externally, and observing the movement of the pelvic floor.
 This portion of the exam can include palpation of the tissues or can be completely hands off.

 I’m currently on my cycle, can I still attend my session?